vibhutikumar07/sdm/README.md

 ```

 ### Using the development version
 To use a development version of the SDM CAP plugin, follow these steps.
-This is useful if you want to test changes made in a separate branch or use a version not yet released on the central Maven repository.
+This is useful if you want to test changes made in a separate branch of this github repository or use a version not yet released on the central Maven repository.

 1. Clone the sdm repository: